gquere/gquere.github.io/PasswordCracking/password_cracking_notes.md

 Installation
 ------------
 Use the NVidia official driver.
 May require you to sometimes hold the kernel back when the ABI is changing (as is currently the case between 5.8 and 5.9).
-Follow the official installation procedure at []().
+[Follow the official installation procedure]().

 Hash format
 -----------